Pagwin-Fedora/website/content/blog/speedrun.md

 ## Music notation

-So about a week or go I saw [this tantacrul video](https://www.youtube.com/watch?v=Eq3bUFgEcb4) and towards the start of it I decided to come up with a new music notation for fun.
+So about a week ago I saw [this tantacrul video](https://www.youtube.com/watch?v=Eq3bUFgEcb4) and towards the start of it I decided to come up with a new music notation for fun.
 I yeeted the notes because I thought arbitrary symbols seemed dumb made use of color to communicate things like sharps and other symbols while keeping the current number of bars.
 Here's what I wrote down with little to no influence from the video.
 ```
 rather than arbitrary symbols lets use lines
 length is encoded via the length of a line